Funding Priorities, Eligibility Requirements and Limitations

-- Consideration is given to programs which avoid duplication of services, have multiple funding sources and demonstrate financial sustainability.
+- We look for programs which avoid duplication of services, have multiple funding sources and demonstrate financial sustainability.

-- Responsive grant requests must provide evidence of past success and a plan for measuring the impact of the program in the future.
+- Annual grant requests must provide evidence of past success and a plan for measuring the ongoing impact of the program.

-- Responsive grant requests for new programs that require adding staff, expanding hours of current staff, or that result in significantly increasing organizational expenses, must demonstrate sustainability through submission of a business plan.
+- Annual grant requests for new programs that require adding staff, or that result in significantly increasing organizational expenses, must include a business plan that demonstrates sustainability

 Requests for funding from SC Ministry Foundation are usually not considered for the following:

 - Major capital expenditures such as construction, acquisition or renovation of facilities, equipment or major technology.